Saturday, July 30, 2005

 Not looking to get any of those 10 issues I'm missing.
 And I'm keeping these because I doubt we'll ever see an affordable reprint for anything but the "Great Darkness Saga".
 Might see a hardcover reprint someday, but that won't be for a while and their insistence on completeness despite quality for the DC Archives program means they've got a few deserts of quality to cross to get here.

 Series highlights, well pretty obviously "The Great Darkness Saga" from #290 - #294.
-I'd seen Darkseid used in JLA a bit earlier, and liked the character, but this was much better and truer to the original.
+I'd seen Darkseid used in JLA a bit earlier, and liked the character, but this was much better and truer to the original, though I was unfamiliar with the original.
 It would still be a while before I read Kirby's version and realized this was just a pale shadow, but hey, when you're that dark even a pale shadow is dark.
 I also really like the run from #301 - #306, with some strong single issue stories by Levitz and I think one of Giffen's best art periods.

 Wednesday, July 27, 2005